rf223x/rf223x/README.md

 - 👋 Hi, I’m @rf223x
 - 👀 I’m interested in ML Research, Quantitative Finance, and Algorithmic Trading
 - 🌱 I’m currently learning PyTorch and TensorFlow
-- 🔬 I'm doing research related to Natural Language Processing (NLP)
+- 🔬 I'm doing research related to Energy Efficiency
 - 👨‍👩‍👧‍👦 I'm currently focused on Algo Trading
 - 💞️ I’m looking to collaborate on ML and/or Quant projects
 - 📫 How to reach me : Discord x223556